|

-Cavity spot is not your worst prison nightmare, instead, it is a fungal disease of carrots.
+Cavity spot is not your worst prison nightmare.
+Instead, it is a fungal disease of carrots.

 Leave a Reply. |

 Welcome!You can grow a surprising amount of food in your own yard.
 Ask me how!
 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.
-These are not weeds.
-Pluck one of these offers and, at no extra cost to you, I get a small commission.
-As an Amazon Associate I earn from these qualifying purchases.
-You can also get my book, Stop Wasting Your Yard!

 All